One out of every three couples is affected by infertility.

 This oxidative damage can be alleviated through dietary antioxidants, such as CoQ10.
 These supplements reduce oxidative stress and enhance male and female fertility.

 Should you take CoQ10 after conception

-Research has shown that taking CoQ10 supplements during pregnancy will act as a type of mitochondrial energy booster.
+If you’ve already done a pregnancy test after sex and found yourself pregnant, research has shown that taking CoQ10 supplements during pregnancy will act as a type of mitochondrial energy booster.
 This will enhance the good health of the egg and also result in a healthy pregnancy.

 Are there any Side Effects of CoQ10 Supplements?

 CoQ10 does not have many side effects, even if you are taking it in high doses.
 However, some people might be sensitive to it.
 In that case, they might experience:

 Considerations to make when taking CoQ10 supplements:

 - Make sure you take the supplement that delivers you with this enzyme in its active form and more bioavailable form, which is ubiquinol.

 - Have this enzyme after a meal containing a fat source, as it is a fat-soluble compound.